thetartan/tartan/docs/syntax.md

 ```
 B24 W4 B24 R2 K24 G24 W2
 ```
-Means 24 threads of B (blue) followed by 4 threads of W (white), 24 threads of B (blue), 2 threads of
+means 24 threads of B (blue) followed by 4 threads of W (white), 24 threads of B (blue), 2 threads of
 R (red), 24 threads of K (black), 24 threads of
 G (green), and another 2 threads of W (white).